gcabralps/cdcurriculum/README.md

 As mentioned in the student agreement/attendance policy, the standard dress code of Per Scholas is Business Casual.
 Please see this [link](https://www.thebalance.com/business-casual-dress-code-4051117) for examples.
 After Zero-Tolerance, you will be allowed to wear work appropriate jeans (dark color, no rips/tears) for Casual Fridays.
 Sneakers, Work Boots, Boat Shoes and ACGs are not permitted.
 In inclement weather, please bring a change of shoes.

 ### PROFESSIONALISM AND ACCOUNTABILITY
 Per Scholas is a professional training program and as such we expect everyone to maintain an environment of respect.
 Harassment and discrimination of any kind will not be tolerated.
-As a student, you will be responsible for your actions at all time.
-It is your responsibility to complete assignments in a timely manner and to notify staff of any issues that may arise (academic or otherwise.
+As a student, you will be responsible for your actions at all times.
+It is your responsibility to complete assignments in a timely manner and to notify staff of any issues that may arise (academic or otherwise).

 ### ACADEMIC PERFORMANCE
 As a student, you are required to maintain a 70% average.
 Your technical instructor will give you a breakdown of their grading methods.
 If you fall below 70% you will be placed on Academic Probation and we will create a plan to improve your performance.
 If after an appropriate amount of time your grades do not improve, you will be dismissed from the program.